 These machines all come with settings that you can manipulate in order to adjust to the air pressure and getting used to the machine.

-Although it might be weird when you first start using it, but within a few weeks you will be accustomed to it.
+Although it might be weird when you first start using it, within a few weeks you will be accustomed to it.

 How do you determine the CPAP pressure?

 Once a patient is diagnosed with sleep apnea or with some of the conditions we mentioned above, a doctor will proceed with a CPAP titration study.
 This will allow calibrating every CPAP machine to each patient’s needs and achieve the right air pressure setting.

 Yes.
 These machines can have nasal, nasal pillow or full face masks.
 Each option has its advantages for a certain condition.

 Patients with allergies mostly prefer the full face mask rather than a nasal variant as they tend to breath through their mouth.